-It became a highly important matter of decorum among the nobility and samurai class of the Heian period to wear one’s family crest on formal kimono such as a kamishimo 裃 (see Figure 12), a formal kimono worn with kataginu 肩衣 (sleeveless vest with extended shoulders) and hakama 袴 (pleated skirt-trouser), worn over a hitatare 直垂れ, an official court robe.
-This ancient protocol stipulated that three to five crests with a circle are affixed on the front and back of formal kimono and both sleeves so that the crest is readily visible to identify a person’s family or clan and status.
+It became a highly important matter of decorum among the nobility and samurai class of the Heian period to wear one’s family crest on formal kimono such as a kamishimo (裃) (see Figure 11), a formal kimono worn with kataginu (肩衣) (sleeveless vest with extended shoulders) and hakama (袴), a pleated skirt-trouser worn over a hitatare (直垂れ), an official court robe.
+This ancient protocol stipulated that three to five crests with a circle are affixed on the front and back of formal kimono and both sleeves.
+The crest is readily visible to identify a person’s family or clan and status.
 The more kamon displayed on a kimono, the more formal the kimono.

-From this practice, originated the custom of family crests in Japan that had been passed down from one generation to the next for over a thousand years.
+From this practice, originated the custom of family crests that had been passed down from one generation to the next over a thousand years.
 This tradition enabled kamon to be used to conveniently indicate an individual’s origins – i.e., family lineage, bloodline, ancestry, and status in ancient times.

 Kamon is hereditary, so it’s often compared to European heraldic devices (coat of arms), but it is not synonymous.
-European heraldry was held exclusively by individuals of aristocratic families and used to distinguish nobility from commoners.
-Whereas in Japan, family crests weren’t held exclusive by the nobility; all families regardless of their social status could use their kamon as a personal mark, and its design was unique, and each had its meaning.
+European heraldry was held exclusively by individuals of aristocratic families and used to distinguish the nobility.
+But in Japan, all families, regardless of their social status, could use their kamon as a personal mark.
+Its design was unique, and each had its meaning.
 This difference is probably the most significant.

 European heraldic devices were also highly regulated as far as design and colors depending on bloodlines and status.
 In Japan, there were no formal limitations placed on usage.
-There was an unspoken rule that discouraged families from freely using another family’s kamon to avoid causing frictions or conflicts, especially using kamon of a person of higher-class, such as daimyou or a shougun.
+There was an unspoken rule that discouraged families from freely using another family’s kamon.
+It was to avoid causing frictions or conflicts, especially using kamon of a person of higher-class, such as a daimyō or shōgun.

-The only kamon that was off-limits to those belonging to the ruling clans of Japan, such as the Tokugawas aoi 葵 (wild ginger), the Emperor’s kiku 菊 (chrysanthemum) and kiri 桐 (paulownia), were legally protected from unauthorized usage.
+The only kamon off-limits were those belonging to the ruling clans of Japan, such as the Tokugawas aoi (葵, wild ginger), and the Emperor’s kiku (菊, chrysanthemum) and kiri (桐, paulownia).
 Accordingly, it was an unspoken rule to avoid using a kamon already in use by higher-class clans or families of another family’s identity as much as possible.